The cauliflower came onto my radar a few weeks ago via a ton of recipe videos on Facebook.

 The presence of sulphur in cauliflower helps promote hair & nail growth.
 Sulphur powder (MSM) is one of the ingredients used in a lot of hair growth oils.

-I will be trying out a few receipes over the next few weeks and upload the results on Instagram & Pinterest.
-If you aren’t following the page on Instagram & Pinterest already, you can do so HERE & HERE.
+I will be trying out a few recipes over the next few weeks and upload the results on Instagram and Pinterest.

 Below are some of the recipes I intend to try: